 This stock photo hit my inbox recently in an email exhorting me to do something—I don’t remember what—with my WordPress website.
 I don’t remember because when I saw this photo I laughed out loud and read no further.
 Really laughed, not just a toss-off LOL.

-At a glance I could tell the photographer had never used a manual typewriter before.
+At a glance I could tell the photographer and hand model had never used a manual typewriter before.
 How did I know?
 Let me count the ways.

 There’s no paper in the carriage (aka the long cylinder on top that’s supposed to hold the paper).